Hywan/mnt.io/content/series/from-rust-to-beyond/2018-08-22-the-webassembly-galaxy/index.md

 Here we are. `alloc`, `dealloc`, `root`, and `into_bytes`.
 Four functions, and everything is done.

-### Producing and optimising the WebAssembly binary
+### Producing and Optimising the WebAssembly Binary

 To get a WebAssembly binary, the project has to be compiled to the `wasm32-unknown-unknown` target.
 For now (and it will change in a near